 Surprise: I still got over 2500 shots out of an incomplete charge on a worn-out battery!

 Later I took it out with two fully charged batteries (one aftermarket one that was about six months old, one older genuine Nikon), both with full charges, to the drifting.
-From that, I got 12,614 photographs and I still had some charge left on the second battery.
+From that, I got 12,614 photographs and I still had half a charge left on the second battery.
 How mad is that?

 The D2Hs, like the D2H, is insane by any modern standard, but it was a revelation compared to the truly awful battery system of the old D1.